kolkhis/tech-notes/aws/ccp-notes.md

 ### M3 Part 3: Containers and Orchestration on AWS

 Goals:

 - Describe how containers create a consistent and portable runtime env across different systems
 - Explain how Amazon Elacstic Container Registryu (Amazon ECR) is used to store, manage, and version container images
 - Identify how Amazon ECS and Amazon EKS orchestrate containers to deploy, scale, and manage apps
-- Describe how AWS Fargate runs containers without the need to provision or manage servers.
+- Describe how AWS Fargate runs containers without the need to provision or manage servers

 ---